-Weighted homogeneous and inhomogeneous regularizations have different targets of interest.
-This difference leads to disparate strategies for designing weights.
-Weighted $\ell_1$ and TV regularizations are typically interested in recovering sparse and piecewise smooth functions, respectively.
-Those functions have smooth regions, and such regions are usually constant or slowly varying.
-On the other hand, our weighted inhomogeneous regularization considers solutions containing highly oscillatory regions as well as discontinuity and smoothness.
-Weighted $\ell_1$ and TV regularizations focus on pinpointing the sparse or edge locations rather than estimating the overall variation to promote the sparsity and discontinuity only.
-Then, the weights are designed to penalize both constant and slowly varying regions strongly and to promote the sparsity or edge by using fast decaying functions consisting of exponential or power functions other than power 1.
-On the other hand, our approach uses linearly decreasing functions and derivative estimation to determine the inhomogeneous regularization's weights, reflecting all variations evenly.
-Furthermore, the weight range from the weighted homogeneous regularization becomes relatively larger than ours to promote certain features strongly.
-Therefore, the weighted homogeneous regularization assigns a huge weight for the smooth area and a tiny weight for sparsity and discontinuity, making the reconstruction of a particular feature dominant.
-However, our approach keeps the weight range relatively smaller to avoid excessive promotion and penalization of a certain feature.
+Weighted homogeneous and inhomogeneous regularizations target different interests, leading to different strategies for weight design.
+Weighted $\ell_1$ and TV regularizations typically focus on recovering sparse and piecewise smooth functions.
+These functions generally consist of smooth regions that are constant or slowly varying.
+Conversely, our weighted inhomogeneous regularization accounts for solutions that include highly oscillatory regions as well as discontinuities and smoothness.
+While weighted $\ell_1$ and TV regularizations aim to identify sparse or edge locations rather than estimating overall variation, they penalize both constant and slowly varying regions significantly and promote sparsity or discontinuity using rapidly decaying functions, such as exponential or power functions.
+In contrast, our approach employs linearly decreasing functions and derivative estimation to set the weights for inhomogeneous regularization, reflecting all variations evenly.
+Additionally, the weight range for weighted homogeneous regularization tends to be broader than ours, leading to a stronger promotion of certain features.
+Consequently, weighted homogeneous regularization assigns a large weight to smooth areas while applying a minimal weight to sparsity and discontinuity, resulting in a dominant reconstruction of a specific feature.
+Our approach maintains a smaller weight range to avoid excessive promotion or penalization of any particular feature.